logansealss/large/README.md

 # Large

-LairBnB is a website clone inspired by [Medium](https://medium.com/).
+Large is a website clone inspired by [Medium](https://medium.com/).
 It is an online publishing platform where can people can share and interact with posts.

 **Live site: [Large](https://large-logan.herokuapp.com/)**